UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 	]

-The following variables are set where ``ITERATOR_NAME`` is the loop ``iterator_name`` defined in the for group as shown above.
+The following variables are set where ``ITERATOR_NAME`` is the loop ``iterator_name`` defined in the for group as shown above:

 - ``ITERATOR_NAME`` is set to the current iteration index (1, 2, 3, …)